jeremykpark/aiq-mem0ai-config-samples/README.md

 ## Workflow Config updates

-There is a sample config folder that shows how I used the config to setup the file for my local use.
+There is a sample config folder that shows how I setup the config file in an AgentIQ workflow for my local use.
 Please modify the memory and llm section to point to your local instances.

 ## Links